 The modern city planner must consider environmental impact, community access, equity, and the health and safety of commuters.

-When it comes to transportation planning for public transit, Remix was the first to create a comprehensive platform for doing it all — from designing to evaluating and collaborating.
+When it comes to public transportation planning for public transit, Remix was the first to create a comprehensive platform for doing it all — from designing to evaluating and collaborating.
 Transit Mobility provides city planners with the tools that they need to optimize their city’s design, including:

 Whether you’re tackling a minor route change, overhauling a full system, or reimagining public transit for the modern era, Transit Mobility by Remix can help you make it happen.